Naturopathy and Natural Medicine

 A Spoonful of Honey for a Sore Throat

 Quality honey (preferably natural and unprocessed) soothes the throat, eases dry coughs, and can calm mild inflammation.
-Studies have shown that honey may be more effective than commercial cough syrups in some instances.
+Studies have shown that honey may be more effective than commercial cough syrups in some cases.

-How to use: A teaspoon of honey with a few drops of lemon or a warm ginger infusion.
+A teaspoon of honey with a few drops of lemon, or added to a warm ginger infusion.

 Sage: More Than Just a Fragrant Herb